RESOLVN/cep/ceps/2001/README.md

  "Presentation" refers to the style format of knowledge checks.

  A knowledge check can contain various components.
-These are listed below and described in detail under **_Specifications_**.
+These are described below under **_Specifications_**.

-A knowledge check _must_ include:
-* The **request** to which the user provides a response.
-* Instruction for how to provide the response.

- A knowledge check _may_ include the following items:
- * Scenario
- * Steps
- * Example response
- * Note

  Using these guidelines provides consistency in how knowledge checks are presented (or displayed).
 This allows the student to spend more of their time and effort focusing on the content and task, and less cognitive activity and time being spent on processing the mechanics of the knowledge check function.